StefanGotkowski/RunOnTime/README.md

     > Sketch > Include Library > Add .ZIP Library...

-For more information on adding a library in Arduino IDE, see [this manual](https://www.arduino.cc/en/Guide/Libraries#toc4).
+For more informations on adding a library in Arduino IDE, see [this manual](https://www.arduino.cc/en/Guide/Libraries#toc4).

 ## How to use ?